MrWalls Drywall & Painting — Western Massachusetts

 Western Massachusetts has one of the most demanding climates in New England for drywall taping.
 Cold, dry winters and hot, humid summers create conditions that affect compound drying time, shrinkage behavior, and the seasonal movement of framing members that put stress on finished seams.
 A taping job done correctly for a stable, climate-controlled environment may perform poorly in a Pioneer Valley home where the framing cycles through significant moisture content changes between seasons.

-MrWalls does not tape in buildings that are not enclosed in the winter, heated to a consistent minimum temperature, and protected from outdoor humidity extremes.
+MrWalls does not tape in buildings that are not enclosed, heated to a consistent minimum temperature, and protected from outdoor humidity extremes.
 Compound applied in cold conditions dries too slowly, sets improperly, and is prone to excessive shrinkage once the building warms.
 Compound applied in very high humidity absorbs moisture from the air and extends cure times unpredictably.
 Western Massachusetts winters in particular require active heating of the work area throughout the taping and curing phases, and MrWalls requires that condition to be in place before any taping work begins.

 The seasonal movement of wood framing in Pioneer Valley homes is also a factor in long-term seam performance.
 Framing that absorbs moisture in summer and releases it in winter moves enough to stress seams at certain locations, particularly butt joints and seams on exterior wall surfaces.
 MrWalls uses setting-type compound for the tape coat on butt joints and high-stress seam locations because it is more resistant to movement-induced cracking than drying-type compound once fully cured.